 The Breeders’ Cup is not only one race, but actually a series of 13 races held over two days in late October or early November.
-Officially known as the Breeders’ Cup World Championships, the event was launched in 1984 with the idea of bringing together the best thoroughbred horses in the world to race at their specialty distance on either dirt or turf surfaces.
-The Breeders’ Cup is typically moved around to different tracks in North America, and this year Del Mar Race Track in California will play host to the Breeders’ Cup on November 3rd and 4th.
+Officially known as the Breeders’ Cup World Championships, the event was launched in 1984 with the idea of bringing together the best thoroughbred horses in the world to race at their specialty distance on dirt or turf surfaces.
+The Breeders’ Cup is typically moved around to different tracks in North America, and in 2018 Churchill Downs in Louisville, Kentucky will play host to the Breeders’ Cup on November 2nd and 3rd.

 Best Bets For Breeders’ Cup

 Stay tuned to Be A Better Bettor as the races draw closer for the full analysis of all the contenders in every race to help find your best bets for the Breeders’ Cup, and then get your wagers down at one of these top-rated online race books.

 |#1||50% Sign Up Bonus - Up to $250||50%||REVIEW||CLAIM OFFER|

 |#2||50% Sign Up Bonus - Up to $2500||50%||REVIEW||CLAIM OFFER|

 |#3||100% Sign Up Bonus - Up to $1000||100%||REVIEW||CLAIM OFFER|

 |#4||75% Sign Up Bonus - Up to $1000||75%||REVIEW||CLAIM OFFER|